I have used eBay since 2003 to sell products for my business and buy items for my personal use. This article is about one of my experiences.

-I recently had the weirdest experience with a customer who did everything possible to scam the system.
-The story I’m about to tell you is about a fellow who bought a product I sell on eBay.
+I had the weirdest experience with a customer who did everything possible to scam the system after he bought a product I frequently sell on eBay.

 This is actually quite an amusing story.
 Some people can be so silly and self-destructive, as was this fellow.

-Based on what I learned about this customer’s planned usage I explained that he did not install it properly and that his office configuration did not match the compatibility standards described in my eBay listing.
-I told him to return it and I would refund his full purchase price.
+Based on what I learned about this customer’s planned usage, I explained that he had not installed it properly and that his office configuration did not match the compatibility standards described in my eBay listing.
+I told him to return it, and I would refund his full purchase price.

-Two weeks later he called again.
+Two weeks later, he called again.
 He still was struggling with it.
 Again I told him to return the product.
-And again I said I’d refund in full as long as he returns the item within 30 days of receipt as stated in the return policy in the eBay listing.
+And again, I said I’d refund in full as long as he returned the item within 30 days of receipt, as stated in the return policy in the eBay listing.

 He also posted negative feedback stating that I was rude and refused to tell him the return address.

-This was so silly of him, because I mentioned the refund and I gave him the return address via a message through eBay’s email system.
+This was so silly of him, because I mentioned the refund, and I gave him the return address via a message through eBay’s email system.
 So he couldn’t really expect to fool eBay.
 What was he thinking?
-I clearly offered a full refund in writing.
+I had clearly offered a full refund in writing.

-At this stage, since he got eBay involved, he now was forced to return the product in order to move ahead with the dispute.
-Meanwhile eBay held my money to refund to him in case we couldn’t work things out, or until either of us escalates the dispute to eBay’s support staff to decide the case.
+At this stage, since he got eBay involved, he was now forced to return the product in order to move ahead with the dispute.
+Meanwhile, eBay held my money to refund to him in case we couldn’t work things out or until either of us escalated the dispute to eBay’s support staff to decide the case.

 I finally got the product back and discovered that he had damaged it.
 But I decided to refund him anyway and write it off as part of doing business.
 These things happen.
 I’d rather not waste time with troublesome people when my time can be put to better use.
-So I just wanted to refund him and get on with my life.
+So I just wanted to give him his refund and get on with my life.

 Customer Escalates Dispute to eBay Customer Service

-But as I logged in to issue the refund, eBay notified me that he had just escalated the dispute.
+When I logged in to issue the refund, eBay notified me that he had escalated the dispute.
 That means that he turned it over to eBay to make a final decision.
-So I no longer could refund his money.
+Therefore, I no longer could refund his money.
 It was in the hands of eBay now to decide his fate.
-His choice!
+Well, that was his choice!

-I have to tell you, eBay is focused on making sure that buyers and sellers are treated fairly by one another.
+It became obvious to me that eBay is focused on making sure that buyers and sellers treat each other fairly.
 They have been working hard on that lately.
-I once had trouble with something I purchased from a crook that was selling stolen merchandise, and eBay protected me and got my money back.
+I once had trouble with something I purchased from a crook who was selling stolen merchandise, and eBay protected me and got my money back.

-He chose to have eBay make a decision and they decided the case in my favor.
+The buyer chose to have eBay make a decision, and they decided the case in my favor.
 And they told me why:

 - They saw I had given him the return address way back at the beginning when he first asked for it.
 So his complaint that I refused was unfounded.